Button to Homepage Theory Air Seasoning Kiln Drying Dehumidifier Drying High Temperature Drying Drying Defects

 • Venting may be necessary (to avoid overheating) – this will necessitate increases in energy use to make good heat losses.

-• In the initial stages of drying wood using dehumidification the costs are less than for conventional heat and vent type systems, but when reaching moisture contents less than 15% - 20% there is less water to condense, so less heat is recovered - so more heat is needed from “other” sources (and electricity is expensive).
+• In the initial stages of drying wood using dehumidification the costs are less than for conventional heat and vent type systems, but when reaching moisture contents less than 15% - 20% there is less water to condense, so less heat is recovered - so more heat is needed from “other” sources (and electricity is expensive!).

 • These systems operate at cooler temperatures, so longer drying times are required than for “Heat and Vent” Kiln Drying systems.